ufbfung/patient-scheduling/input/intro-notes/StructureDefinition-smart-schedule-intro.md

 - Represent a schedule for healthcare services that is tied to a specific location
 - Represent a schedule for healthcare services that is tied to specific practitioner, regardess of location
 - Represent a schedule for healthcare services that is tied to a specific practitioner and location
+- Represent a schedule for healthcare services that is tied to a specific practitioner and visits can be either in-person at a specific location or virtual

 ## Mandatory and Must Support Data Elements